docker-archive/openstack-heat-docker/README.md

 How to use it?
 --------------

-Obviously the step 0 is to make sure you have a recent of Docker running.
+Obviously the step 0 is to make sure you're running a recent version of Docker.

 ### 1. Install Heat